John Goossens: Club career

-Born in Heemstede, Goossens began his career at HBC Heemstede, then joined Ajax in September 1999, and was promoted to Jong Ajax in November 2006 and signed a new contract later in May 2007, that will keep him until 2011.
+Born in Heemstede, Goossens began his career at the local SV HBC, then joined Ajax in September 1999, and was promoted to Jong Ajax in November 2006 and signed a new contract later in May 2007, that will keep him until 2011.
 In the 2008–09 season, he played left back in that team, where he had previously acted as left winger.
 However, under the management of Marco van Basten, Goossens was told that he doesn't have a future at Ajax no longer.
 While at Ajax, Goossens was described as "super talented".

-NEC
+NEC Nijmegen

+2009–2010

-On 2 February 2009, Goossens moved from Ajax to NEC, where he signed a contract for four years.
+On 2 February 2009, Goossens moved from Ajax to NEC Nijmegen, where he signed a contract for four years.
 Previously moving to NEC, FC Twente originally keen to sign Goosens.
 Both parties already agreed with Goossens, but could with Ajax not agree on the terms of the contract.
 Ajax wanted the contract to include a repurchase option, to which Twente ceased negotiations.
 Goossens signed a contract until mid- 2012 in Nijmegen.

 He made his professional football debut on 4 February 2009, playing his first game against Groningen, where he came on as a substitute for Rachid Bouaouzan in the 29th minute.
 Goossens then scored his first goal for the club, in a 1–1 draw against Twente on 3 April 2009.
 In his first half to his career at NEC, Goossens made eight appearances and scoring once.

 In the 2009–10 season, Goossens started his full season at NEC when he wasn't used and was on the bench at the start of the season before he scored his first goal of the season, in a 1–1 draw against ADO Den Haag.
 A week later, on 28 October 2009, in the third round of KNVB Cup, in a 2–1 win over Excelsior.
 Then, he scored his second league goal of the season, in a 4–3 loss against Twente two months later.
 Then in the fourth round of KNVB Cup, Goossens then scored, in a 2–0 win over Groningen.
 During a friendly match against Pelister, Goossens damaged his left ankle that left him out between four and six weeks.
 He made his return, in a 2–0 loss to Groningen on 20 February 2010.
 Goossens then scored his third goal of the season, in a 4–1 loss to Heerenveen on 20 March 2010.
-At the end of the season, Goosses scored five goals in twenty-four appearances in all competitions.
+At the end of the season, Goossens scored five goals in twenty-four appearances in all competitions.
 One of his goal this season resulted Goossens being awarded for Goal of the season.